github/codeql/docs/query-metadata-style-guide.md

 When you tag a query like this, the associated CWE pages from [MITRE.org](http://cwe.mitre.org/index.html) will automatically appear in the reference section of its associated qhelp file.

+Maintainers are expected to add a `@security-severity` tag to security relevant queries that will be run on Code Scanning.
+There is a documented internal process for generating these `@security-severity` values.

 ## QL area

 ### Alert messages